zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

 <a name="create-flow-reports-create-flow-origin-report"></a>
 ### Create flow origin report

+The Create flow origin report indicates which extensions are linking to the blade and which ones are launching the blade.

 The data fields in the Create Flow Origin report are as follows.

 * **Create Flow Launched**:  The number of times the blade was opened by users.